protolambda/drizzle/README.md

    // If Drizzle is initialized (and therefore web3, accounts and contracts), continue. if (state.drizzleStatus.initialized) {
     // Declare this transaction to be observed.
-We'll receive the stackId for reference. const stackId = drizzle.contracts.SimpleStorage.methods.set.cacheSend(2, {from: '0x3f...'})
+We'll receive the trackingId for reference. const trackingId = drizzle.contracts.SimpleStorage.methods.set.cacheSend(2, {from: '0x3f...'})

-    // Use the dataKey to display the transaction status. if (state.transactionStack[stackId]) {
+    // Use the dataKey to display the transaction status. if (state.transactionTracker[trackingId]) {
-      const txHash = state.transactionStack[stackId]
+      const txHash = state.transactionTracker[trackingId]

       return state.transactions[txHash].status
     }